rsaggere/Getting_and_cleaning_data/README.md

 # Getting_and_cleaning_data
 ## Project Work

-The R script run_analysis.R reads several files and generates 1 tidy data set as a output file.
+The R script "run_analysis.R" reads several files and generates 1 tidy data set as a output file.

 The data for this project is available at the URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip